This my most popular blog post - I have slightly updated it for the beginning of 2020.

 We are aiming to build a first class business with great people, happy clients, and making lots of money.
 We will be clear to staff that it is not OK to behave like a cool company while living on borrowed money or shareholder funds.
 The only money we really deserve is that which comes from our clients, over and above our costs of operations.
 Our profit proves that what we do is valuable.
 We always want to be proud of what we do.

 I do not want to be your boss and I don’t want to have to police your standards.
-These expectations are what I expect when I am not around.
+We are partners.
+These expectations are what should happen when I am not around.
 The way you conduct yourself will impact greatly on the company you are going to build.

 Bad moods and sulks

 You will behave better than a dream employee.
+You are setting an example the company will follow, and which will define the culture.
 Even if your girl/boyfriend has been yelling at you, your parents are moaning, your kids are sick, you are sick, and you are “having a bad day”, you will leave your problems behind when communicating with staff.
 You will be positive, polite, responsible and punctual.

 Communication and respect

-Failing to respond is not OK – I connect this character trait with “irresponsibility”.
-You will read and respond to e-mails and phone calls within a time frame that you publicize.
+Failing to respond is not OK - I connect this character trait with "irresponsibility".
+You will read and respond to e-mails and phone calls within a time frame that you publicise.
 If you are too busy to respond in detail, you will tell the person who wrote to you that you are too busy, or that you are not going to reply.
 Ignoring incoming messages on the basis that you are “too busy” while happily updating your Facebook profile is dishonest as well as being rude.
 It sends a twin message that you believe you are too important to behave well and that you do not expect high standards of yourself.
+When you complete tasks you will let me know and expect the same of your team(s).
+A task is not done until you have communicated that it is done.

 Hypocrisy You will communicate clearly your expectations of others and you will live to those expectations you set.
 If you want your staff to travel on Sunday evenings so that work on client sites starts Monday morning you will set an example and do the same.